blackflagsoftware/forge-go/README.md

 The 3rd option is adding a module, see `Login Module` for more details.

 The last option is if your `Storage Type` is SQL, then you can use an ORM, GORM in particular.
-I'm not a fan of ORM's so this option has no guarantee it working out of the box but I do create the CRUD data layer with GORM vs SQL statements when this option is turned on.
+I'm not a fan of ORM's so this option has no guarantee it working out of the box but `forge` does create the CRUD data layer with GORM vs SQL statements when this option is turned on.

 ### Login Module
 This module will insert an entity called `Login`, it will follow the same format as any other entity you may add.
 This entity provides some extra functionality around creating password, resetting of passwords and signing in and providing a JWT token for authentication.